-Man who drove van at GOP voter sign-up worked as stage hand
+Man who drove van at GOP voter sign-up worked as stagehand

 JACKSONVILLE, Fla.
-(AP) — The man who authorities say deliberately drove a van into a tent where voters were being registered by local Republicans was working as a stage hand and had been living in northeast Florida for two years, according to jail records and an arrest report.
+(AP) — A man charged with driving a van into a tent where local Republicans were registering voters worked as a stagehand and had lived in northeast Florida for two years, according to jail records and an arrest report.

-Gregory Timm, 27, was a stage hand who had been referred work through the local International Alliance of Theatrical Stage Employees, according to the arrest report released Sunday.
+Gregory Timm, 27, had been referred work through the local International Alliance of Theatrical Stage Employees, according to the arrest report released Sunday.

 Jail booking information said he had lived in Jacksonville for two years.

 The heavily redacted arrest report didn’t offer a motive for the Saturday incident and didn’t reveal Timm’s political affiliations.
-It said he was born in Des Moines, Iowa.
+Records from Arizona showed Timm registered to vote in 2011 as a “non-partisan.”
+Florida records showed no voter registration information for him.

+Saying they were outraged, state and local Republican officials on Monday vowed to not let the incident stop them from registering voters and working to re-elect President Donald Trump.
+They called what happened a “partisan political attack” since it was obvious that the event was meant to support the president.

+“We must not lash out in kind.
+What we must do is win,” said Dean Black, chairman of the Republican Party of Duval County.
+“The coward who attacked us tried to sweep us from the streets.
+He is not going to be successful.
+We will return in ever greater numbers in street corners across this city and across America.”

-No one on Monday answered a phone number listed on the arrest report.
+No one on Monday answered a phone number listed on Timm’s arrest report.

 Timm has been charged with two counts of aggravated assault on a person 65 years old or older, one count of criminal mischief and driving with a suspended license.
 There were no injuries.
 The arrest report said no drugs or alcohol were involved.